 The State Tool is the CLI client that interfaces with the ActiveState Platform.
 It can be used to install and manage ActiveState runtimes as well as act as a package manager to install packages from our trusted artifacts package repository.

-Setting up with the State Tool
+Setting up the State Tool

 Getting started with your project